Sawaare Sabke Sapne... Preeto: Plot

 Sawaare Sapke Sapne Preeto is the story of Preeto, third among the five Dhillon sisters.
-The eldest sister is Jasmeet (Meeta) who is lovable and plump, second is Ishmeet (Ishu) who is quiet and respectful and is considered the prettiest, third is Manpreet (Preeto) who is respectful but always speaks her mind, fourth is Gurbaani (Bani) who is in college and like partying, and the youngest is Sonu who is in school and is everybody's favorite.
+The eldest sister is Jasmeet (Meeta) who is lovable and plump, second is Ishmeet (Ishu) who is quiet and respectful and is considered the prettiest, third is Manpreet (Preeto) who is respectful but always speaks her mind, fourth is Gurbaani (Bani) who is in college and likes to party, and the youngest is Sonu who is in school and is everybody's favorite.
 Their father's income is not enough to maintain the entire family.
 Preeto's mother often regrets that she does not have a son who could have supported them all.
 Hence Preeto decides to contribute to the family income by designing and stitching clothes for clients.
 Her dream is to get her older sisters married and the younger ones educated.

 Meeta is engaged to Bobby but he tries to take advantage of Ishu and the wedding is called off.
 At her friends' wedding, Preeto meets Rajbeer, an air force officer and they develop feelings for each other.
 Dhruv, another air force officer, falls in love with Ishu.
 Dhruv and Ishu's wedding is fixed and Preeto and Rajbeer confess their love to each other.
 But Preeto's father meets with an accident and loses his job.
 Preeto decides to break up with Rajbeer to focus on arranging money for Ishu's wedding.

 However, Dhruv's parents are unhappy with the wedding.
 At a family outing in Manali, Rajbeer saves Dhruv's sister Simran and she falls in love with him.
 In Amritsar, Bani falls in love with a man named Ranjeet but he only wants to destroy Rajbeer.
 He sells Bani off to some goons but Preeto and Rajbeer are able to save her and expose Ranjeet's true intentions.
 Meanwhile, Preeto's Biji finds out about Preeto and Rajbeer and encourages Preeto to fight for her love.

 Dhruv and Simran's mother, Neelam, blackmails Preeto that if she confesses her love to Rajbeer, Neelam would make sure Dhruv divorces Ishu.
 Conflicted, Preeto decides to fake marriage with Sunny, a cousin of Pankaj's (Meeta's husband) who loves Preeto but knows about her feelings for Rajbeer.
 But one day Rajbeer overhears Preeto talking to herself and realizes that her marriage is fake and she still loves him.